 - In the Delay time box, type triangular(15, 20, 30) and select minutes from the list.

-- Select the Maximum capacity check box to ensure agents will not get stuck as they wait to be picked up from storage.
+- Select the Maximum capacity check box to enable multiple agents to wait in the storage.
+The default capacity value is 1, and if you leave it, the agents will get stuck as they wait to be picked up from storage.

 Retrieve block from the

 Material Handling Library , connect it to the flowchart, and then name it retrieveRawMaterial.

 In our model, the Retrieve block removes a pallet from a cell in the storage and then moves it to the specified destination.

 - In the Node list, click forkliftParking to specify where the forklift trucks should deliver pallets.